Prashant-rawal/React-with-TypeScript/lessons/05-hooks/G-passing-setState-and-reusing-state.md

 <br>

 Alright, it's that time again.
 I added some filters, but there are some new complexities that you need to deal with.
-Let's take a look at the `with-filtering` branch.
+Let's take a look at the filter.tsx

 ```ts
 type QuoteFilterProps = {